wjakew/aim/README.md

 1. Creating tasks, projects and boards.
 2. Maintaining tasks by changing owners, adding comments.
 Check task history right in the task window.
 3. Create projects with full history and API support, add tasks, add comments and check the completion level.
 4. Create collaborative boards  - add task, delegate users.
-Create members and add privilages.
+Create members and add privileges.
 5. Two UI modes, simple, normal one and terminal - interact with the app using only the keyboard.
 6. Dashboard view with engaging task list.
 7. Simple and easy deployment - you only need MongoDB instance and machine with Java 21.
-8. Ready for full API support for task automation - COMMING SOON.
+8. Ready for full API support for task automation - COMING SOON.
-9. Coding projects and task support - new category of object - COMMING SOON.
+9. Coding projects and task support - new category of object - COMING SOON.

 ### UI Screenshots